Open-RPG/System-Reference-Document-5.1/12-magic-items-artifacts.md

 You have a 50 percent chance to instantly travel to a random plane of existence, avoiding the explosion.
-If you fail to avoid the effect, you take force damage equal to 16 [x] the number of charges in the staff.
+If you fail to avoid the effect, you take force damage equal to 16 × the number of charges in the staff.
 Every other creature in the area must make a DC 17 Dexterity saving throw.
 On a failed save, a creature takes an amount of damage based on how far away it